-Personalized emails with relevant content and calls-to-action can increase engagement and drive donations and other forms of support.
+Personalized emails with relevant content and calls to action can increase engagement and drive donations and other forms of support.

 3. Email marketing is cost-effective

-Most marketing channels are pay-to-play.
+Most marketing channels are pay-per-click.
 Even if you’ve built an engaged audience on Facebook, the platform will limit your organic reach and force you to keep spending money on ads.
 This isn’t the case with email marketing.

 Also, the number of emails you send does not impact the cost.
-This way, you can focus on building your list with people who are likely to become regular donors and run multiple campaigns to achieve that goal.
+This way, you can focus on building your list with people likely to become regular donors and run multiple campaigns to achieve that goal.